How AQ Agent works, under the hood

 Risk controls

-- Per-position loss cap: every position defines its maximum loss before it opens (wing width on spreads, ATR stop on equity).
+- Per-position loss limit: every position is sized against a loss level set before it opens (wing width on spreads, ATR stop on equity).
+A stop is an instruction to exit, not a guarantee of the exit price — a gap can fill it lower.

 - Drawdown circuit breaker: if portfolio drawdown crosses your portfolio's budget, the agent flattens everything.